WorkingClassKid/PzPy_Discord/README.md

 ## Configuration
 Configuration can be specified with an environment file named `.env`.
 Sample configuration is provided in a file named `sample.env`.
 You can copy this file, name it `.env` and change the values to suit your environment.

-#### Add yourself as an admin
-- Edit the data/bot.admins file and add your discord username (in lowercase) in the file

 ## Running the bot
 This bot works by monitoring the log files produced by the game, so must be run on the same machine as the server/host